learninginnovators/learninginnovators.org/src/content/guides/Students.md

 In this spreadsheet you can assign the specific tutorial under this tutorial stream that should be marking this students work.

-Use the Abbreviation of that tutorial to assign a student to it.
+Use the Abbreviation of that tutorial to assign a student to it, in our example the Abbreviation was P1.